Danica Bandić

 Danica Bandić Telečki (30 September 1871, in Zagreb, Austria-Hungary – 26 October 1950, in Belgrade, Yugoslavia) was a Serbian writer.

-Biography
+Early life

 She was born in Zagreb in 1871 to mother Ana and father Laza Telečki, actor and playwright.
-While she was only 19 months old, her father passed away, and her mother Ana would follow when Danica was only eight years old.
-She was taken care of by her uncle, playwright Serbian National Theater, "Rista Telečki", who educated Danica and tried not to make her feel the emptiness and difficulty of growing up without parents..
+While she was only 19 months old, her father died, and her mother Ana would follow when Danica was only eight years old.
+She was taken care of by her uncle Rista Telečki, playwright at the Serbian National Theatre, who educated Danica and tried not to make her feel the emptiness and difficulty of growing up without parents.